opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

     cd opencast-dir
     mvn clean install -DtrimStackTrace=false

-5.Modify code and build changes
+5.Modify Code and Build Changes
 --------------------
 After you modified your code you can go back to step 4 to rebuild Opencast.